-Pinnapa did a Bachelor of Business Administration at Thammasat Univesity before gaining experience in the investment banking unit of Bangkok Bank and a Thai real estate developer.
-She then headed to the US to an MBA at the Yale School of Management.
+Pinnapa did a Bachelor of Business Administration at Thammasat Univesity before gaining experience in the investment banking unit of Bangkok Bank and as a Thai real estate developer.
+She then headed to the US for an MBA at the Yale School of Management.

 While her BBA at Thammasat prepared her well, Yale posed new challenges, particularly the dynamic classroom discussions and the mountains of readings for each class.
 The most valuable lesson she gained at Yale, she says, was how to prioritize and manage time effectively.

 A pivotal experience during her MBA was taking the School of Management’s Global Social Entrepreneurship course, which has students team up with mission-driven social enterprises in India.
 She found herself supporting an enterprise called Onergy which delivers solar energy solutions to farmers, helping them engage in organic farming practices and linking them to buyers through an e-commerce platform.
 Inspired by the passion, hard work, and can-do attitude of the people at Onergy in India, Pinnapa asked herself how she could use her skills to make a difference in the world.
 She turned to social impact investing, which was unfamiliar to her before arriving at Yale.

 After graduating from Yale, she landed an internship and then a full-time position at Calvert Impact Capital.
 Then, on returning to Thailand she discovered a dearth of knowledge on impact investing.
 While impact investing has gone mainstream in the USA, very few people in Thailand are aware of it as an investment option.